...Ye Who Enter Here: Marvel Cinematic Universe tie-ins

 Raina reveals in the episode that the alien corpse seen in the first season episode "T.A.H.I.T.I." is that of a Kree.
 Other members of that species play significant roles in the 2014 film Guardians of the Galaxy.
 Asked whether this counts as the series' tie-in to Guardians, Whedon stated "It is a very far away other galaxy, so it's a little bit harder to have one of them walk into our set, so a direct tie-in is a little bit more challenging, but it's all one universe, so there's always opportunity for more. ...
 In Guardians, we saw parts in our universe that we hadn't explored yet, so it shows we're a part of that too."

 Release

 Broadcast

 "...Ye Who Enter Here" was first aired in the United States on ABC on December 2, 2014.
 It was aired alongside the US broadcast in Canada on CTV.

 Home media

 The episode began streaming on Netflix on June 11, 2015, and was released along with the rest of the second season on September 18, 2015, on Blu-ray and DVD.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.